by Shawn McEvoy

-- Because "Independence Day" is a disconnect for me, devotionally speaking, from things I know to be true: that independence has never served me well where family or friends or work colleagues or the Church or the Lord are concerned.
+Because "Independence Day" is a disconnect for me, devotionally speaking, from things I know to be true: that independence has never served me well where family or friends or work colleagues or society or the Church or the Lord are concerned.

 And so, left without the trite and tried-but-true for today's devotional, I settled on the short, bittersweet, and eternal…

-- Some things are really messed up.
-Most things are really not mess-up-able.
+Some things really are messed up.
+Many valuable things are really not mess-up-able.
 A few things that are require only repentance or the granting of forgiveness to restore.

-You can pledge your allegiance to the flag every day and admit your own and your country's independence, but "when you bow down before the Lord and admit your dependence on him, he will lift you up and give you honor" (
+You can pledge your allegiance to the flag every day and admit your own and your country's independence, but "when you bow down before the Lord and admit your dependence on him, he will lift you up and give you honor" (James 4:10, NLT).